umccr/ica-ica-lazy/README.md

    * Unlike rsync, trailing slashes on the `--gds-path` and `--download-path` do not matter.
 One can assume that a trailing slash exists on both parameters.
 This means that the contents inside the `--gds-path` parameter are downloaded to the contents inside `--download-path`

+   * Despite this command being a 'download' command, you will need an 'admin' token for this command.
+      * aws s3 sync requires the PutObject policy on the s3 side, regardless of the direction of the sync.

 ### `gds-sync-upload`
 > auto-completion: :white_check_mark: